acidbubbles/vambooru/README.md

 ## Building

-This project is using .NET Core 2.0 and Angular 4.
+This project is using .NET Core 2.0, Entity Framework (SQL Server) and Angular 4.

 Either use Visual Studio, or `dotnet build`

+You'll also need to create the VamBooru.Data folder

 ## Testing